iamakkkhil/Dev-CheatStreet/README.md

 ![Dev-CheatStreet](https://user-images.githubusercontent.com/55273506/127376116-2da7f365-2bcd-4043-be04-f9f1c56e002c.png)

-### Dev-CheatStreet 🚀 aims to be the ulitmate developer guide🐱‍💻 for anything.
+### Dev-CheatStreet 🚀 aims to be the ultimate developer guide🐱‍💻 for anything.

 **Cheatsheets** are the all in one saviour 💪 for last moment preps, be it your examinations or interviews 😨‍.
 If you have ever been a learner, you are already familiar with the blessings 😇 of cheatsheets. **CheatStreet** is not only a fully comphrensive website🚀 for cheatsheets, but also a platform to showcase your own cheatsheets.